opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param seq: Sequence

-    :param beforeIndex: Index before which the element is inserted.
+    :param before_index: Index before which the element is inserted.
 Inserting before 0 (the minimal allowed value of the parameter) is equal to  :ocv:cfunc:`SeqPushFront`  and inserting before  ``seq->total``  (the maximal allowed value of the parameter) is equal to  :ocv:cfunc:`SeqPush` .

     :param element: Inserted element